Yankees vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has four doubles, 10 home runs, 20 walks and 26 RBI (30 total hits).
-He has stolen one base.
+- Rooker has put up 31 hits with four doubles, 10 home runs and 20 walks.
+He has driven in 26 runs with one stolen base.

 Rooker Recent Games